ReneBri/NotesApp-Frontend/README.md

 	)
 }
 ```
 Above is a example of a button component, that when clicked will update our display name.
-As you can see, that for every Firebase action we have, we need a authContext dispatch function to mirror it.
+As you can see, that for every Firebase action we have, we need an authContext dispatch function to mirror it.
 But this is just half the story, as the dispatch function is only a messanger...
 Over in our authContext.js we need to tell our reducer function what to do with the object received from the dispatchAuthState() function.

 **AUTHSTATEREDUCER():**